 - undertake self-reflection and evaluation of performance for the purpose of vocational development.

-Graduates of this course of study may find employment in a relevant occupational field, such as: business and professional organisations; mission-based or not-for-profit organisations or educational institutions that require skills in creative and innovative thinking.
+Graduates of this course of study may find employment in a relevant occupational field, such as: churches, business and professional organisations; mission-based or not-for-profit organisations or educational institutions that require skills in creative and innovative thinking.